FAQ for Heads and Secretaries of the Schools

 In accordance with Section E of the Policy the Head of the School (or their nominated delegate) should decide on the course of action for each declared interest, confirm this to the declarer in writing and record it in the School’s register of conflicts of interests.
 Responsibility for implementing the mitigating action should also be specified in the register if it is not self-evident.
 This register should be stored securely, with access restricted to those who have a legitimate reason to use it.
 It should be treated confidentially insofar as the law permits.

-The retention period for declarations in the central declaration of interests system is now ten years: Schools may wish to set the same retention period for their registers.
+The retention period for declarations in a School's register of declarations of interest is ten years.
+This is the same as the retention period for the central declarations of interest system.
 Wider statements about the uses made of the personal data of staff, students and others are published at https://www.information-compliance.admin.cam.ac.uk/data-protection.

 Central annual declaration of interest process